jesses-code-adventures/pg_query.nvim/README.md

 - [ ] find better way than caching by fingerprint name, as the fingerprints are too volatile to use as keys.
 - [ ] have a Write command that allows you to update the default values.
 Should be done with a floating window.
 - [ ] have a Run command that allows you to execute the query with the fingerprint below the cursor, with its default values.
+- [ ] ability to execute the command in a tmux window called pg_query and run using psql/nice pager.
+- [ ] ability to execute the command in a new nvim split like dadbod, maybe even just using dadbod.